AshkanDn/NHS-Digital-Prescribing/README.md

 ![Picture9](https://user-images.githubusercontent.com/39264718/68087678-066a9d80-fe50-11e9-9b1d-16d791f65c0c.png)

-The figure for London is about 50million which is considerably higher than others (70% higher than the immediate highest figure before that) .
-It is clear why!
-However, in visualization, I will exclude that to have better visualization here.
+The figure for London stands out at around 50 million, significantly higher than the others (about 70% higher than the immediate highest figure before it).
+The reason for this disparity is evident.
+However, for better visualization, I will exclude it here.

 In the above figure, the red dashed line represents the average ACT across all regions.

-The following tables shows 5 highest and lowest dispensing regions.
-Please note, a city should not be compared to a county statistically speaking!
-Nevertheless, I added it just for the sake of this application.
+The following tables show the five highest and lowest dispensing regions.
+It's worth noting that statistically speaking, a city should not be compared to a county.
+Nevertheless, I included it here for the sake of completeness.

 <img width="726" alt="Screen Shot 2019-11-03 at 3 39 22 PM" src="https://user-images.githubusercontent.com/39264718/68087717-27cb8980-fe50-11e9-9117-57e254230c11.png">